rpires71/milestone2/README.md

 As the site owner, I want users to start exploring and appreciate the value of the site, which serves as a guide to search or browse destinations, and the main purpose of the homepage – About Us page is to clearly introduce the Holiday Destination Finder. (must-have)

 **Description**
-To explain the purpose of the platform (discovering and researching holiday destinations), the Homepage/About Us page will act as a welcoming entry point.
-Core actions such as making enquiries or bookings, exploring recommended places, and searching for destinations will be clearly signposted.
+To explain the purpose of the platform (discovering and researching holiday destinations), the About Us page will act as a welcoming entry point.
+Core actions such as making bookings, exploring recommended places, and searching for destinations will be clearly signposted.

 **Acceptance Criteria**
-- [ ] The purpose of the website will be conveyed in one or two concise sentences within a clear and engaging hero section.
+- [X] The purpose of the website will be conveyed in one or two concise sentences within a clear and engaging hero section.
-- [ ] Key navigation links (About Us, Destination Search, Bookings, Popular Destinations and Contact Us) are visible.
+- [X] Key navigation links (About Us, Search, Packages, Popular Destinations and Contact) are visible.
-- [ ] At least one call-to-action (e.g. “Start Exploring” / “Find Your Next Trip”) is shown.
+- [X] At least one call-to-action (e.g. "Start Exploring") is shown.
-- [ ] The homepage layout is responsive and accessible on desktop, tablet, and mobile.
+- [X] The homepage layout is responsive and accessible on desktop, tablet, and mobile.

 **Tasks**
-- [ ] Design hero section with title, short tagline and introductory message.
+- [X] Design hero section with title, short tagline and introductory message.
-- [ ] Implement responsive navigation using HTML/CSS or Bootstrap.
+- [X] Implement responsive navigation using HTML/CSS or Bootstrap.
-- [ ] Add call-to-action button(s).
+- [X] Add call-to-action button(s).
-- [ ] Add a short “How it works” summary or icons explaining steps (Search → Explore → Enquire/Book).
+- [X] Add a short "Key Features" summary or icons explaining steps.
-- [ ] Link to key sections to other pages.
+- [X] Link to key sections to other pages.
-- [ ] Style Homepage/About Us page with a clean, professional layout.
+- [X] Style About Us page with a clean, professional layout.

 ### 2. Travellers and Holiday Planners